drupol/master-thesis/src/thesis/2-reproducibility.typ

 By ensuring that ideally environment remains constant, we can more closely approximate the behaviour of pure computations in practical software systems.
-This approach does not merely aim to simplify the computational model but serves as a strategic endeavor to minimise the unpredictability introduced by varying environments.
+This approach does not merely aim to simplify the computational model but serves as a strategic endeavour to minimise the unpredictability introduced by varying environments.

 In conclusion, while the formalism of computations' purity and reproducibility